 “The CS1.7 delivers superb musicality from a sleek floorstanding loudspeaker that is décor friendly thanks to its moderate size and elegant array of real wood veneers,” said THIEL National Sales Manager Stephen DeFuria.
 The CS1.7 represents the performance and value that our dealers and worldwide distribution have been asking for.”
 The THIEL CS1.7 is now shipping to authorized THIEL dealers with an MSRP of $3999 per pair.

-KEF, the UK loudspeaker manufacturer, has announced its first ever range of headphones, the M500 (pictured) over-ear headphones, and the M200 in-ear buds.
+KEF, the UK loudspeaker manufacturer, has announced its first ever range of headphones, the M500 (pictured) 2855_M500_straightover-ear headphones, and the M200 in-ear buds.

 M500